felixmulder/hedgehog-servant/README.md

     \makeReq -> makeReq baseUrl
 ```

-We construct generator lists with `element1 :*:
+We construct generator lists with `element1 :*: element-2 :*: ... element-n :*: GNil`,
-element2 :*: ... elementn :*: GNil`, where `GNil` denotes the end of the generator list.
-The
+where `GNil` denotes the end of the generator list.
+The `genRequest` function
-`genRequest` function will derive a request from the generators in the list.
+will derive a request from the generators in the list.
+This includes request
-This includes request bodies, headers and query parameters.
+bodies, headers and query parameters.

 Note: since the generator list may contain many generators for a specific type,
 the first one will be chosen.
 This means that for types that may collide (e.g.